Wikia/CharacterEscapes/README.md

 	wfLoadExtension( 'CharacterEscapes' );

-Yes Done - Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+Done - Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 ##Example